-The 27-month Masters of Nurse Anesthesia program comprises didactic courses and clinical experience-integration of clinical training with coursework is a key feature of the program.
-Students begin a supervised clinical experience in the first semester.
+The 27-month Masters of Nurse Anesthesia program integrates didactic coursework with simulated and actual clinical experience beginning in the first semester.

 Students consistently exceed the Council on Accreditation of Nurse Anesthesia Educational Programs’ required and preferred clinical case numbers by graduation.

 The Program’s primary clinical training sites, Palmetto Health Richland and Greenville Health System, provide clinical opportunities that cover the spectrum of surgical specialties with the exception of Pediatric Heart and Transplantation.
 Affiliated clinical partners enrich the students’ clinical experience by offering rural, community, and military practice opportunities.
 The Program maintains a proud history of producing graduates with a clinical transcript that is competitive in a variety of practice settings.
 Plans for Program conversion to doctoral degree format are underway and should meet the Council on Accreditation’s timeline requirement for its accredited programs.